NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 0 [-0.18972559 -0.81966549  0.1994578   1.38158021] 1.0 False
 0 [-0.2061189  -1.0166379   0.22708941  1.72943365] 1.0 True
 ```
-Note that the above process does not involve any training, it works only as a sanity check.
+Note that the above process does not involve any training.

 # Agent training with Ray/RLlib